sakthivel9963/to-do-list/README.md

 ## Add Routing to the project

-- [ ] Creating the nav bar for the routing
+- [x] Creating the nav bar for the routing
+- [ ] Installing the router package